Postgraduate research degrees

 - MSc by Research The programme of study for MSc by Research is tailored to an individual student's requirements and in CPHS typically comprises research training and a supervised dissertation.
 The period of study is normally 12 months full-time or 36 months part-time.

-A list of current and recently completed PG research projects is provided, to illustrate the diversity of PG research that is possible within CPHS.
+A list of current and recently completed postgraduate research projects is provided, to illustrate the diversity of postgraduate research that is possible within CPHS.

 Thinking about the topic for your research degree

-- If you are applying for an advertised PhD studentship, then the topic of study is broadly decided by the studentship(s) on offer.
+- If you are applying for an advertised PhD studentship, and/or project then the topic of study is broadly decided by the studentship/project on offer.
+Please note that you should check whether advertised studentships/projects provide full funding for the PhD (fees and stipend), as CPHS will look for funding to be secure before offering a place to study.

 Making an application